The Q-switched Ruby laser is a valuable tool in treating complex tattoos without damaging surrounding skin.

 Laser Treatment for Brown Spots and Sun Damage on the Cheeks

-Ruby Laser to Treat Cafe au Lait Macules
+Ruby Laser Treatment for Cafe au Lait Macules on Cheek

 Ruby Laser In The News